govuk-one-login/mobile-android-one-login-app/docs/howTo/requiredSoftware.md

 </div>

-You're Android Studio installation and setup is now complete.
+Your Android Studio installation and setup is now complete.
 Next we'll move on to getting the Git repository cloned and opened in the IDE.